-Design sprints, popularized by Jake Knapp, a design partner at Google Ventures (now called GV), have fundamentally changed how startups and large organizations alike design products, services, and experiences.
+Design sprints, popularised by Jake Knapp, a design partner at Google Ventures (now called GV), have fundamentally changed how startups and large organisations alike design products, services, and experiences.

 Design sprints have not only been used by Google Ventures to accelerate growth at startups like Slack and Nest, but internally at the parent company to create Gmail and Google X products.

 Knapp himself describes the five-day sprint as follows:

 - Day 1: Understand - Dig into the design problem through research, competitive review, and strategy exercises.

 - Day 2: Diverge - Rapidly develop as many solutions as possible.

 - Day 3: Decide - Choose the best ideas and hammer out a user story.

 - Day 4: Prototype - Build something quick and dirty that can be shown to users.

 - Day 5: Validate - Show the prototype to real humans (in other words, people outside your company) and learn what works and what doesn't work.